Get Your Florida Practice Test

 Practice Tests for New Florida Drivers

 With DMV.com's Premium Study Packet and the Deluxe Premium Study Packet, important road rules and traffic laws are presented in a concise and comprehensive format.
-These effective study tools help new drivers pass the DMV written drivers test in Florida the first time, and can be used online or in print.
+These effective study tools help new drivers pass the DMV written drivers test in Florida the first time.

 Did You Know?
 The Florida DMV reports that only two out of five test takers pass the DMV drivers exam the first time.